m4xbrg/encyclopedia_project/src/content/lessons/astro101-introduction.md

 summary: "Use star maps and seasonal markers to navigate constellations with confidence."
 courseCode: astro101
 order: 1
+estimated_time: "45 minutes"
+learning_goals:
+  - "Identify major constellations using cardinal directions and seasonal cues."
+  - "Use a planisphere or star chart to track nightly motion."
+related_concepts:
+  - astronomy-light-pollution
 ---

 This lesson introduces the celestial sphere, cardinal directions, and the movement of the stars across the seasons.